 Just what is statistics, anyway?
-You may associate the word with numbers that indicate birthrates, conviction rates, per capita income, marriage, divorce rates, and so on.
-But the word statistics also refers to a set of procedures used by social scientists to organize, summarize, and communicate numerical information.
-Only information represented by numbers can be the subject of statistical analysis.
-Such information is called data; researchers use statistical procedures to analyze data to answer research questions and test theories.
-It is the latter usage-answering research questions and testing theories-that this textbook explores.

-Describe the five stages of the research process.
+You may associate the word with numbers that indicate COVID-19 hospitalization rates, support for the Black Lives Matter movement, and so on.
+But the word statistics also refers to a set of procedures used by Describe the five stages of the research process.